filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

 # Project Description

-- Twitter thread rollup and timestamp bots are not a new thing, however what they currently dont do it utilise distributed, decentralised storage, such as the Filecoin network and then allow the creator to turn them into a tradeable NFTs.
+- Twitter thread rollup and timestamp bots are not a new thing, however what they currently do not utilise distributed, decentralised storage, such as the Filecoin network and then allow the creator to turn them into a tradeable NFTs (non-fungible tokens).

-- Existing bots/solution relay on centralised storage and are limited in the what can be done with the thread whats its snapshot'd.
+- Existing bots/solutions traditionally rely on centralised (hidden) storage and therefore limited in the what can be done with the thread that is snapshot'd.

-- The creation of a NFT off the back of the timestamped, Filecoin stored rollup will enable bring two new things to the party:
+- The creation of a NFT derived from the timestamped twitter thread combined with a Filecoin stored rollup will bring two new things to the party:
     - Facilitating trading of the thread - popular, viral or controversial threads may gain in value
-    - Creating a source of revenue to maintain the tweeter bot and its Filecoin storage costs - we could possible charge $1-2 for creating the NFT as well as enabling treading on OpenSea with a secondary sales commission of 2% which will then go back into maintain the Filecoin storage
+    - Creating a source of revenue to maintain the tweeter bot and its Filecoin storage costs - we could possible charge $1-2 for creating the NFT as well as enabling trading on OpenSea with a secondary sales commission of 2% which will then go back into maintain the Filecoin storage
-    - Popularising Filecoin in general on NFT platforms - often NFTs use IPFS but in theory should be migrating to a Filecoin solution with a proper incentivisation layer - this would be a good candidate to test this out and popularise its use
+    - Popularising Filecoin in general on NFT platforms - often NFTs use IPFS but in theory should be migrating to a Filecoin solution with a proper incentivisation layer - this would be a perfect candidate to test this out theory and popularise its usage

 ## Value